Covid-19 Vaccine Storage

 With unbeatable value for money, the Trust low temperature range of freezers is ideal for long-term sample storage.
 The proposed volumes range from 340 to 690L.

 The Trust range has been designed for maximum safety thanks to a robust design, offering easy maintenance and compliant with new F-Gas environmental regulations.

-To find out more about the vaccine freezers on offer at Froilabo please don’t hesitate to get in touch with a member of our team today.
+To find out more about the low temperature freezers that we offer at Froilabo or to inquire about an Ultra low temperature freezer for the storage of a Covid-19 vaccine, please don’t hesitate to get in touch with a member of our team today.